complexly/review2_viz/README.md

-# Review session 2: Visualization @ Tools of Economic Complexity Analysis
+# Review Session 2: Visualization @ Tools of Economic Complexity Analysis

 The lab session contains three parts of materials and exercises in the Google Colab environment: